nikitavoloboev/data/docs/looking-back/2022/2022-november.md

 I mean even images.
 I still am using Imgur for hosting images because I have an alfred workflow for uploading an image and getting a link.
 I need images running on my infra probably with Cloudflare.
 So much to build.

 It's nice to be able to write things more freely here.
 A nice little space where I can say what I feel.
 What I am doing.
 What I am planning to do.
 The beauty is that only ones who truly **care** what I am up to will read this and can stop any time.
-On twitter, any little thing I say gets funneled to all my followers and I have some followers that I don't want to miss.
+On twitter, any little thing I say gets funneled to all my followers and I have some followers that I don't want to unfollow me.
 This has already happened few times and it did hurt.
-Although rationally speaking, I should really note care.
+Although rationally speaking, I should really not care.
 Should use Twitter a lot more often and start building/releasing things at faster pace.

 btw I might revise this later but my vision for a perfect look back software.
 Is basically what I have now in Obsidian where I just write things to a file.
 Only it will separate things by day, kind of similar to how [Reflect](https://reflect.app/) creates a day note daily.
 But more improtantly, for a given month, the actual UI, both to what I write to and one that's published will have a chronological feed of my online activity for the day.
 All the tweets I made.
 All the images I posted on Instagram if any.
 All my reddit comments and posts, not like there is anything to hide there, my account is public anyway and I do have an alt for truly private questions/answers.
 All that chronologically in one UI.
 Would be dreamy.